Hairstyles Through The Ages

 1960’s – Independent hairstyles took over using high maintenance geometric shapes and angular bobs.

-1970’s – Afros gave way to long and straight female hairstyles with natural-looking highlights.
-Farah Fawcett’s curls and Dorothy Hamill’s wedge using blow dryers, round brushes and curling irons increased in popularity.
+1970’s – Afros gave way to long, straight female hairstyles with natural-looking highlights.
+Farah Fawcett’s curls and Dorothy Hamill’s wedge increased in popularity.
+Blow dryers, round brushes and curling irons were the tools of choice.

-1980-1990’s – Frosted, scrunched female hairstyles hair was the norm (Madonna), supersized with fuller hair and brighter streaks, giving way to waify looks and flippy updos (Kate Moss) and the very popular Rachel (Jennifer Anniston).
+1980-1990’s – Frosted, scrunched hairstyles became the norm (Madonna).
+Supersized with fuller hair and brighter streaks, wavy looks and flippy updos (Kate Moss) and the very popular Rachel (Jennifer Anniston) became the go-to style.

 2000’s – Long, beach-curl waves with tanned, honey-toned streaks (Gisele Bundchen & Jennifer Lopez) are the female hairstyles currently popular with the “in crowd.”

-As an innovative hair and spa salon, Superb Hair & More has done it all and will create a liberating female hairstyle to your liking; engineering a smart and sassy look that will truly be complimentary to you!
-Look at the Superb Hair & More website today (www.superbhairandmore.com) and give Becky a call to setup your own personalized styling appointment: 503.639.2856.
+As an innovative hair salon and spa, Superb Hair & More has done it all.
+We’ll create a liberating female hairstyle to your liking, engineering a smart and sassy look to truly compliment to your natural beauty!
+Use our handy contact form, or give Becky a call to setup your own personalized styling appointment: 503.639.2856.